 The investment bank's role varies in liability management transactions.
 In a cash tender offer for nonconvertible debt, an issuer may engage an investment bank in an advisory role.
 In a tender offer for convertible debt securities, which is subject to additional tender offer rules, an issuer may choose to engage an investment bank in an advisory role in order to contact and negotiate the terms with debt holders or to act as an active dealer-manager.
 In a tender offer coupled with a consent solicitation or a public tender offer for all outstanding debt securities, an issuer usually engages a dealer-manager to manage the entire process.
 In these transactions, issuers also often use a professional services firm to act as information agent during the process.
-There are no specific rules regarding compensation preventing issuers from using-and paying-an investment bank to solicit tenders counsel will prepare the draft agreement, which will detail the dealer-manager's obligations in respect of the transaction and set out the agreement relating to the fees payable to the dealer-manager.
+There are no specific rules regarding compensation preventing issuers from using-and payingan investment bank to solicit tenders.

+- 8. Understand the principal negotiating issues arising in connection with the dealer-manager agreement.
+The issuer will engage the dealer-manager pursuant to the terms of a dealer-manager agreement.
+The dealermanager agreement may be the only agreement between the issuer and the investment bank, or it may supersede an engagement letter relating to the mandate.
+Usually, the dealer-manager's counsel will prepare the draft agreement, which will detail the dealer-manager's obligations in respect of the transaction and set out the agreement relating to the fees payable to the dealer-manager.
 The issuer will make representations and warranties to the dealer-manager related to the offer to purchase and other offer materials used in connection with the tender, as well as make representations regarding receipt of all necessary authorizations (if any), corporate approvals, and make other representations comparable to those found in an underwriting agreement.
 Generally, the dealer-manager agreement will be executed just prior to commencement of the offer.
-Usually the agreement will require that certain documents, including officers' certificates and legal opinions, be delivered to the dealer-manager at various junctures during the tender offer period.
+Usually the agreement will require that certain documents, including officers' certificates and legal opinions, be delivered to the dealer-manager at various junctures during the tender offer period. - 9.
+Familiarize vourself with other securities disclosure requirements applicable to debt tender offers.
+Section 14(e) of the Securities Exchange Act is an antifraud provision that establishes the baseline for tender offer regulation.
+It prohibits an offeror from making any untrue statement of a material fact, or omitting to state a material fact necessary in order to make the statements made, in light of the circumstances in which they were made, not misleading.
+Section 14(e) also prohibits any fraudulent, deceptive, or manipulative acts in connection with a tender offer, and applies to cash tender offers, as well as to exchange offers subject to the tender offer requirements.
+Prior to undertaking a debt tender offer, an issuer should consider whether it is in possession of any material nonpublic information that must be disclosed, including, but not limited to, the impact of the COVID-19 pandemic on its financial condition or results of operation.